Federal Aviation Administration (FAA), DOT.

 This OFCR compartment is unique to part 25 because of its design, location, and use on the airplane.
 It is also unique because it is in the overhead area of the passenger compartment and is proposed to be occupied by trained flightcrew during TT&L.

 Because of the novel or unusual features associated with installation of this OFCR compartment, special conditions are considered necessary to provide a level of safety equal to that established by the airworthiness regulations.
 These proposed special conditions do not negate the need to address other applicable part 25 regulations.

-Consideration of a Requirement for an External Exit Back to Top
+Consideration of a Requirement for an External Exit

 For Boeing Model 777 Special Conditions No. 25-260-SC, the FAA considered whether or not a special condition should require that the OFCR compartment have an external exit leading directly outside the airplane.
 The Air Line Pilots Association, International (ALPA), and International Federation of Air Line Pilots (IFALPA) reviewed the design of the 777 OFCR compartment and informed the FAA that in their opinion an external exit was not needed because two independent, internal evacuation routes were provided.
 That input, and the fact that flight crewmembers would be the only occupants of the compartment during TT&L, supported the FAA in determining that a special condition requiring an external exit was not required.
-The FAA considers that the following, in addition to Special Conditions No. 25-260-SC, provide a level of safety equivalent to that established by part 25 for main deck occupants:
+The FAA considers that the following, in addition to Special Conditions No. 25-260-SC, provide a Start Printed Page 83level of safety equivalent to that established by part 25 for main deck occupants:

 1. The distances along the evacuation routes from the seats in the OFCR compartment to the Door 1 exits on the main deck are significantly shorter than the maximum distance a seated passenger on the main deck would need to travel to reach an exit.